radobson61/PythonBowlingKata/README.md

 # PythonBowlingKata
-Standard bowling kata for python
+Standard bowling kata adapted for Python

 # Purpose
 I use the bowling kata to learn new languages.
 It helps me to fix one side of the problem (the "business" side) so I can focus on learning the new ("language") side.